Prices, Profits, Proxies, and Production: Sharp Counterfactual Bounds

 \section{Sharp Counterfactual Bounds}

 Theorem~\ref{thm:identification of Y} makes use of a shape restriction to characterize the identified set of the production correspondence for profit-maximizing, price-taking firms.
 This shape restriction may be used for a dual purpose of providing sharp counterfactual bounds.
-In this section we provide several such bounds including bounds on profits or quantities for new prices outside of the support of the data.
+This follows a long tradition in revealed preference. \citet{varian1982nonparametric,varian1984nonparametric} has exploited the close connections between empirical content, recoverability of structural functions, and counterfactuals.
+Recent work in demand analysis building on these connections includes \citet{blundell2003nonparametric, blundell2017individual,allen2019identification}, and \citet{aguiar2018stochastic}.
+In this section we describe a method to bound objects of interest outside of the support of the data.

-Since homogeneity and convexity of the heterogeneous profit function allow us to identify it over $\mathrm{cl}\left(\bigcup_{\lambda > 0 }\left\{\lambda \p\::\:\p\in\P(\e)\right\}\right)$, we can associate the conditional support $\P(\e)$ (of prices condition on $\e$) with the set where $\pi(\cdot,\e)$ is identified.
+Since homogeneity and convexity of the heterogeneous profit function allow us to identify it over $\mathrm{cl}\left(\bigcup_{\lambda > 0 }\left\{\lambda \p\::\:\p\in\P(\e)\right\}\right)$, we can associate the conditional support $\P(\e)$ (of prices condition on $\rand{\e}=\e$) with the set where $\pi(\cdot,\e)$ is identified.
 That is why, for notational simplicity and in this section only, we assume that $\P(\e)$ is a closed subset of the unit sphere $\mathbb{S}^{d_\y - 1}$ for all $e$, and we consider counterfactual prices with norm normalized to 1.

 We first present a result characterizing quantities consistent with profit maximization.
 Theorem~\ref{thm:identification of Y}(ii) is the basis for the following proposition. \begin{prop} Let $\P(\e)$ be a finite subset of the unit sphere $\mathbb{S}^{d_\y - 1}$.
 Given $\P(\e)$ and $\{\pi(\p,\cdot)\}_{\p\in\P(\cdot)}$, the set of output/input functions $\{\y_p(\cdot)\}_{\p\in\P(\cdot)}$ can generate $\{\pi(\p,\cdot)\}_{\p\in\P(\cdot)}$ if and only if